How Do I Know if I Have a Bruised Tailbone? (And What to Do About It)

 What to Do About a Bruised Tailbone

-If you suspect you have a bruised tailbone, there are several steps you can take to manage the discomfort and promote healing:
+If you think you might have bruised your tailbone, there are several steps you can take to manage your pain and promote healing in the area:

 • Avoid Trauma: Be mindful of activities that could further injure the tailbone.
 Avoid hazards that put you at greater risk for a fall, and be cautious when engaging in physical activities that may put strain on the tailbone.